lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 # Why use GGNoRe

-GGNoRe encourages a targeted implementation instead of respectively serializing/simulating everything in a single callback each, as it is usual in other implementations tailored to smaller games or emulators where it is possible to save and resimulate the state of the entire application for multiple frames.
-It allows an easy pick and choose of what should be serialized and resimulated regardless of the overall execution of the application.
-This structure greatly helps with transitioning delay based netcode into rollback as well, since you can manage state by simply attaching components to your already existing architecture and you may still use your regular simulation loop if you can execute it multiple times per frame.
+- component architecture instead of respectively serializing/simulating everything in a single callback each
+- supports transitioning delay based netcode into rollback since you can manage state by simply attaching components to your already existing architecture, and you still may use your regular simulation loop if you can execute it multiple times per frame

 # In this repository

-There are only the tests in order to demo the API and features.
+There are only the tests in order to demo the API and features, as well as the documentation.
 The module is in a private repository (see Licensing section at the bottom).

 # Features